Monmouth Civic Chorus

 Monmouth Civic Chorus is a community chorus in Monmouth County, New Jersey, USA.
-The Monmouth Civic Chorus was established in 1949 and draws its members primarily from the Monmouth County community.
-Its performances encompass choral classics; premieres; rare and contemporary music; musical theater, opera, and operetta.
-The annual December concert features selections from Handel's Messiah and well-known holiday music; Christmas carols and small-ensemble performances around the community; and collaborations with arts partners.
-Monmouth Civic Chorus has performed on tour in many European countries, and at numerous performance venues in the Mid-Atlantic region of the United States.
+Monmouth Civic Chorus was established in 1949 and draws its members primarily from the Monmouth County community.
+Its performances encompass choral classics, premieres, rare and contemporary music, musical theater, opera, and operetta.
+Monmouth Civic Chorus has performed on tour in Europe and the Mid-Atlantic region of the United States.

-In addition to concerts, Monmouth Civic Chorus performs a variety of community outreach events and gives scholarships to high school seniors of outstanding vocal promise.
+In addition to concerts, Monmouth Civic Chorus offers community outreach performances and awards vocal scholarships to high school seniors of outstanding vocal promise.